Sejal135/520GroupProject4/contribution.md

      - Encouraged team communication and completion of project milestones.
    - **Backend Development:**
      - Aided Ruth in the implementation and backend integration of User Authentication with Google OAuth.
+     - Aided Sejal in the implementation of Itinerary Page by providing a template for fetching itinerary information from backend.
      - Integrated the Travel Group Chat feature, including messaging and location sharing functionalities.
        - Aided Rubens in utilizing WebSocket services to enable backend and frontend communication.
    - **Frontend Development:**